PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 		- // comment // Change, because Ubuntu CTRL + ALT + LEFT (RIGHT) is the same as navigation (back to previous code snippet) in PHPStorm.
 		- Move to workplace left > Change to "CTRL + ALT + 4"
 		- Move to workplace right > Change to "CTRL + ALT + 6"
+		- Hide all normal windows > Change to "Super + D"
 	- `touch ~/Templates/Untitled\ Document` to create "New Document" on right mouse click in dir.
 	- `touch ~/Templates/wine-programname.desktop` to create "New Document" on right mouse click in dir.
 		- Copy > Paste the following code to `~/Templates/wine-programname.desktop`: